jomjol/AI-on-the-edge-device-docs/README.md

-# User Documentation for the AI on the Edge Device Project
+# Documentation for the AI on the Edge Device Project

+Go to https://jomjol.github.io/AI-on-the-edge-device-docs to use it.

 This repo contains the documentation for the [AI-on-the-Edge-Device Project](https://github.com/jomjol/AI-on-the-edge-device).